 The Illinois Constitution of 1970 (Article 4) provides for a unified, three tiered judiciary consisting of Circuit Courts, Appellate Courts, and a Supreme Court.
 The highest court in the State is the Illinois Supreme Court.
 The Illinois Appellate Court is the second tier of the judiciary.
 The Appellate Court is divided into five Judicial Districts.
 The Seventeenth Judicial Circuit is part of the Fourth Appellate District of the Appellate Court.
-Currently, one circuit judge from Winnebago County, the Honorable Kathryn E. Zenoff, serves on the Illinois Appellate Court, by assignment.
+Currently, two circuit judges from Winnebago County, the Honorable Kathryn E. Zenoff and the Honorable Eugene G. Doherty, serve on the Illinois Appellate Court, by assignment.